Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Results

-We first assess predictive performance using Pearson correlation $r$ at each step of a 20-step rollout, see Fig.~\ref{fig:pearson}.
-All eight models (see Table~\ref{tab:models}) achieve high accuracy for the first few steps (r $\approx$ 1), after which performance declines at different rates.
-Over longer horizons, UNet-CN, UNet-CN-CP, and UFNO emerge as the strongest performers.
+\paragraph{Predictive Performance.} We first assess predictive performance using Pearson correlation $r$ at each step of a 20-step rollout, see Fig.~\ref{fig:pearson}.
+All seven models achieve high accuracy for the first few steps (r$\approx$1), after which performance declines at different rates.
+Circular padding consistently improves predictive performance across both U-net variants, suggesting that even a weak inductive bias aligned with the periodic geometry of the domain can provide a reliable improvement.
+Among the FNO variants, FNO and TFNO perform surprisingly poorly, falling below the baseline UNet, while UFNO performs considerably better.
+This suggests that the multi-scale U-shaped structure of UFNO, rather than the spectral bias alone, is important for modelling this task.
+Visual rollout examples are provided in App.~\ref{app_additional_results}.